virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 @@!
 where:

 - `settings` - custom form ID.
-The default is *'main'*.
+Default is *'main'*.
 - `title` - custom dialog title.
-If absent, then *caption* will be applied.
+If absent, *caption* will be applied.
 - `submitButtonText` - text for submission button in the opened dialog.
-The default value is *'Apply'*.
+Default value is *'Apply'*.

 ![SubmitButtonText](/img/SubmitButtonText.jpg)